-98 Is it applicable for letter of credit being used as margin collateral?
+99 Is it applicable for letter of credit being used as margin collateral?

 According to INE's General Exchange Rules, subject to approval by INE, foreign currencies, standard warrants, Chinese government bonds, and other stable, liquid assets may be used as margin.
-INE may determine the value of the margin collateral.
+INE may determine the assets that can be used as margin collaterals at its discretion.
 At current stage, INE does not accept letter of credit as margin collateral.

-Is it necessary for an FX for the futures trading be conducted in a Designated Depository Bank?
+100 Is it necessary for an FX for the futures trading be conducted in a Designated Depository Bank?
 Can FX be conducted in one bank that offer better rate and then transferred into the account of the designated depository bank account that such customer has account with?